113ll3/Ibmclouddocscli/enable_existing_python.md

 {: codeblock}

 * When you're prompted to verify the detected framework for the project, **Python - Flask** or **Python - Django**, reply `y`.
 * You are then prompted to **Connect to an IBM Cloud app**.
-Select either the **Generate assets, create a new IBM Cloud app and connect to it** or **Generate assets without connecting to an IBM Cloud app** options to connect your app.
+Select either the **Generate assets, create a new IBM Cloud app and connect to it** or **Generate assets without connecting to an IBM Cloud app** option to connect your app.
 * The `enable` command can also create services and bind them to your app.
 For this basic example, reply `n`.

 See the following sample output: